 Private Practice I currently have a waiting list for children’s psychotherapy and limited availability for adults.
 Please contact me to arrange an initial consultation or to be added to the waiting list.

 I offer individual Creative Arts Psychotherapy (Dramatherapy) and Internal Family Systems Therapy sessions in Tipperary and surrounding areas to both children and adults.
-My therapy room is situated in Kilshane, just outside Tippeary town, in a private home overlooking the Bansha Woods, River Ara and Sliabh na Muc Hills.
+My therapy room is situated in Kilshane, just outside Tipperary town, in a private home overlooking the Bansha Woods, River Ara and Sliabh na Muc Hills.
 There is plenty of safe parking.
 During the current pandemic I continue to practice in a safe Covid compliant manner.
 For those that prefer, I also now offer online therapy.

 I offer an initial consultation session at a reduced cost with each client, so that we can meet each other and decide whether it is appropriate to work together.
 The initial meeting is an opportunity for you to speak freely about why you have come to me and what you hope to achieve.
 It is also a space for you to get to know me and my approach to therapy.
 I encourage questions about my practice so that you may decide with confidence if you will be comfortable working with me.
 Should we decide to work together, I will ask each client to commit to an initial eight sessions, in the eighth session we reflect and discuss the work and decide whether or how we will continue together.

 I occasionally have a few concessionary places for low income or unemployed so please ask for more information.

 Currently I am not taking referrals for groups but please do contact me for information about upcoming groups, events and/or workshops and to register your interest.

 Dramatherapy in Schools